-The following goals and objectives were established in the Project Restoration Plan and are based on the City's Shoreline Master Program (City, 2019a1), the recovery actions for the Snohomish estuary found in the Snohomish River Basin Salmon Conservation Plan (Snohomish Basin Salmon Recovery Forum, 2005), and the Snohomish Estuary Wetland Integration Plan (City, 1997).
-Following each of the stated goals and objectives is an assessment of whether the goal/objectives have been met or are still in progress/being evaluated.
+The following goals and objectives were established in the Project Restoration Plan and are based on the City's Shoreline Master Program (City, 2019a), the recovery actions for the Snohomish estuary found in the Snohomish River Basin Salmon Conservation Plan (Snohomish Basin Salmon Recovery Forum, 2005), and the Snohomish Estuary Wetland Integration Plan (City, 1997).
+Following each of the stated goals and objectives is an assessment of whether the goal/objectives have been met, when they were met as applicable, or if fulfilment is still in progress/being evaluated.

-1 At the time of Project Restoration Plan development, the 2016 version was the most recent adopted edition.
+&lt;sup>1 At the time of Project Restoration Plan development, the 2016 version of the Shoreline Master Program was the most recent adopted edition.
 The goals and objectives are still consistent with the most recent 2019 version.